twilliams9397/eng89_kubernetes/README.md

 - `kubectl get pods` will now display each replica
 - to launch deployment to public browser we need to create `nginx_service.yml` to connect with deployment
 - run this service file with same `create` command, and nginx server is now available on localhost
-- `kubectl edit deploy nginx_deployment` opens notepad to live edit (vi editor) the deployment file, which has been added to by k8
+- `kubectl edit deploy nginx-deployment` opens notepad to live edit (vi editor) the deployment file, which has been added to by k8
 - `kubectl delete pod pod_id` will delete pods, k8 will redeploy pods with self healing - i.e. if there are 3 and one is deleted/goes down, k8 will load balance while recreating it
+- `kubectl edit svc nginx-deployment` will open editing for the service
+- load balancer, cluster ip or node ports can be used for services